 These months are best for avid hikers who want to see Switzerland covered in wildflowers, especially at Lake Lugano and Ronco Sopra Ascona.

-Come May, it’s also a wonderful time to try Swiss wine at one of the many local wineries who open their doors for locals and tourists alike.
+Come May, it’s also a wonderful time to try Swiss wine at one of the many local wineries that open their doors for locals and tourists alike.
 This practice is called “caves ouvertes” or open caves.
 In May there is also the famous art festival, Artisti di Strada, in Ascona.
 If you’re looking for more fun, head to Geneva in June for the Fête de la Musique.

 July to August